ashwinkumar12345/ethereum-app2/README.md

 - Functions:
     - enter - A function that someone can send ether to and enter the contract
     - pickWinner - A function that randomly pick a winner and send them the entire contents of the prize pool

+<a name="basicsoliditytypes"></a>
+> ## Basic Solidity Types

+- Here are some of the basic variable types in Solidity:
+    - string - Sequence of characters.
+For example, "Hi there!", "Bye there"
+    - bool - Has boolean values.
+For example, true or false
+    - int - Integer, positive or negative.
+No decimal.
+For example, -3000, 58209
+    - uint - Integer, positive only.
+For example, 20
+        - int32, uint16, etc - You can specify the number of bits to be used to specify an int or uint
+        - By default, int = int256, uint = uint256
+        - You can always just use uint or int if you are not sure about the exact size of bits to use
+        - You would pay for all extra bits that you would use
+        - The increase in price is not very significant
+    - fixed/ufixed - Decimal numbers.
+Usually used to store math calculations.
+For example, 3.14, -43.46
+        - Contracts in general are way more about storing raw data and implementing basic business logic
+        - As soon as you start doing complex math, you need to pay for every operation that you perform inside a contract
+    - address - Store addresses.
+Has methods tied to it for sending money.
+For example, 0x632tbjh32782..